ptMcGit/placeholder-hider/README.md

 Having decided on the latter, what happens if you add additional items?

-**This module solves the last problem by hiding placeholders as needed to maintain "square" groupings**
+**This module offers a solution to the last problem by hiding placeholders as needed to maintain "square" groupings**

 ## How To Use It ##